How to stay safe on public Wi-Fi networks

 In conclusion: use a VPN to stay safe on public Wi-Fi networks

-A VPN like Surfshark uses a high-level AES 256 GCM encryption for all your activities.
-Surfshark is affordable, easy to install, and you don’t need any technical knowledge to use it, so it’s the perfect way to protect your data and get that extra peace of mind when using public networks.
+A cybersecurity suite like Surfshark uses high-level VPN encryption for all your activities, is affordable, easy to install, and provides additional security features.
+You don’t even need any technical knowledge to use it.
+It’s the perfect way to protect your data and get that extra peace of mind when using public networks.

-If you’d like to see more features, take a look at the in-depth review of Surfshark.
+If you’d like to see more features, take a look at an in-depth review of Surfshark.

 Stay safe on public Wi-Fi with a VPN